 Before covering the stain with paint, tape off any walls or areas that should not be painted.
 Then, begin painting over the stain with a primer.
 Use a roller brush for the best results.
 Allow the primer to dry, leaving it for at least 2 hours.
 Once the primer is dry, apply your finishing coat of paint.

-How To Prevent Water Stains on your Ceiling
+How To Prevent and Remove Water Stains on Your Ceiling

 While there are ways to remove water stains on your ceilings or walls, taking some preventative ways before the problem happens in the first place is the best course of action.
 This way you can save yourself from dealing with a lot of work and probably costly repairs.